Fraction: Vocabulary

-When the denominator is 1, it may be expressed in terms of wholes but is more commonly ignored, with the numerator read out as a whole number.
-For example, 3/1 may be described as three wholes, or simply as three.
-When the numerator is 1, it may be omitted (as in a tenth or each quarter).
+The denominators of English fractions are generally expressed as ordinal numbers, pluralized when the numerator is not 1.
+(For example, 1/5 and 2/5 are read as one-fifth and two-fifths.)
+There are a few notable exceptions for some of the most common fractions.
+The numerator is often omitted entirely when it is 1.
+(For example, 1/5 may also be read as a fifth.)
+Fractions with a denominator of 1 are usually read as the numerator alone, sometimes in terms of wholes but never as firsts.
+(For example, 5/1 may be read as five or five wholes.)
+Fractions with the denominator 2 are read as half or halves, never seconds; the denominator 4 may be read as quarter/quarters as well as fourth/fourths; and the denominator 100 may be read as percent as well as hundredth/hundredths.

-The entire fraction may be expressed as a single composition, in which case it is hyphenated, or as a number of fractions with a numerator of one, in which case they are not.
-(For example, two-fifths is the fraction 2/5 and two fifths is the same fraction understood as 2 instances of 1/5.)
-Fractions should always be hyphenated when used as adjectives.
-Alternatively, a fraction may be described by reading it out as the numerator over the denominator, with the denominator expressed as a cardinal number.
-(For example, 3/1 may also be expressed as three over one.)
-The term over is used even in the case of solidus fractions, where the numbers are placed left and right of a slash mark.
-(For example, 1/2 may be read one-half, one half, or one over two.)
-Fractions with large denominators that are not powers of ten are often rendered in this fashion (e.g., 1/117 as one over one hundred seventeen), while those with denominators divisible by ten are typically read in the normal ordinal fashion (e.g., 6/1000000 as six-millionths, six millionths, or six one-millionths).
+Any fraction may also be described by reading it out as the numerator over the denominator, with the denominator expressed as a cardinal number.
+(For example, 1/2 and 2/5 may also be expressed as one over two and two over five.)
+The term over is used regardless of the form of the fraction bar.
+(For example, 1/5, 1/5, and 1/5 may all be read as one over five.)
+Fractions with unusual components or with large denominators that are not powers of ten are often rendered in this fashion (e.g., √2/2, 1/x, and 1/117 as square root of two over two, one over x, and one over one hundred seventeen), while those with large denominators divisible by ten are typically read in the normal ordinal fashion (e.g., 6/1000000 as six-millionths).

+When spelling out fractions, they are properly hyphenated, especially when used as adjectives.
+The fraction 2/5 as a single composition should be written out as two-fifths.
+Writing two fifths without the hyphen describes the same value but understood as two separate instances of 1/5.

 Forms of fractions

 Simple, common, or vulgar fractions

-A simple fraction (also known as a common fraction or vulgar fraction) is a rational number written as a/b or $\tfrac{a}{b}$, where a and b are both integers.
+A simple fraction (also known as a common fraction or vulgar fraction) (Note: Here vulgar means common or popular, not offensive.) is a rational number written as $a \div b$ or $\tfrac{a}{b}$, where a and b are both integers.
 As with other fractions, the denominator (b) cannot be zero.
 Examples include 1/2, −8/5, −8/5, and 8/−5.
 The term was originally used to distinguish this type of fraction from the sexagesimal fraction used in astronomy.

 Common fractions can be positive or negative, and they can be proper or improper (see below).
-Compound fractions, complex fractions, mixed numerals, and decimal expressions (see below) are not common fractions; though, unless irrational, they can be evaluated to a common fraction.
+Compound fractions, complex fractions, mixed numerals, and decimal expressions (see below) are not common fractions though, unless irrational, they can be evaluated to a common fraction.